 In fast-forwarding ahead, we ended up going to trial.
 I got the not guilty verdict.
 I was happy for him, and when the jurors left the courtroom, they were very congratulatory towards him and me.
-I thought to myself, well, I'm glad we got that resolved, but you also start to think, if the guy is not guilty then why do we even have to go through a trial in the first place.
+I thought to myself, well, I'm glad we got that resolved, but you also start to think, if the guy is not guilty, then why do we even have to go through a trial in the first place.
 But that's what criminal defense is all about.

-Of course, that's not true and they wouldn't like that if they or one of their loved ones was charged with a crime, saying they were innocent and they had jurors on the panel that were saying, well the guy must be guilty or he wouldn't be charged with a crime.
+Of course, that's not true, and they wouldn't like that if they or one of their loved ones was charged with a crime, saying they were innocent and they had jurors on the panel that we're saying, well, the guy must be guilty or he wouldn't be charged with a crime.
 Our Los Angeles criminal defense lawyers will review this topic in more detail below.

 Close Evaluation of All the Evidence

 That's how I approach things with a jury.
-I want them to really look at the case.
-Evaluate it and don't just assume somebody is guilty just because the prosecutor is charging, because obviously, that's not the case.
-That's not true and it's not fair.
+I want them to look at the case.
+Evaluate it and don't just assume somebody is guilty just because the prosecutor is charging because obviously, that's not the case.
+That's not true, and it's not fair.

-In this case, the wife left some trail to show that she wasn't telling the truth.
-It just took some time, some investigation and the right questions to bring that out.
-She had told the police when they arrived that her husband had punched her in the face.
+In this case, the wife left some trial to show that she wasn't telling the truth.
+It took some time, investigation, and the right questions to bring that out.
+When they arrived, she had told the police that her husband had punched her in the face.

 There wasn't a mark on her face when you looked at it.
-There were a couple of scratches on her arms but there was nothing on her face.
-What I said to her was, if you were really punched in the face by your husband who is a big guy — 225 pounds — you would have some sort of an injury.
+There were a couple of scratches on her arms, but nothing was on her face.
+I said to her that if you were punched in the face by your husband, who is a big guy — 225 pounds — you would have some injury.

-She really didn't have a good answer for that particular question or argument.
-It was very frustrating to see a client charged with such a serious crime and that glaring issue be left unanswered.
+She didn't have a good answer for that question or argument.
+It was frustrating to see a client charged with such a severe crime and leave that glaring issue unanswered.

-I think the jury really had a problem with that, in that they saw the same issue that I saw, which is that it's not fair to allege a crime against somebody if you don't have the evidence, and if a witness lies about something as crucial as the injuries that are the very crime themselves.
+I think the jury had a problem with that, in that they saw the same issue that I saw, which is that it's not fair to allege a crime against somebody if you don't have the evidence and if a witness lies about something as crucial as the injuries that are the same crime themselves.

-In other words, punching somebody in the face is the crime.
+In other words, punching somebody in the face is a crime.
 If you're lying about that, what else are you lying about?
-Should anybody be convicted of a serious crime that’s going to put a mark on their record if the prosecutors truly do not have the evidence to prove the case?
+Should anybody be convicted of a serious crime that will mark their record if the prosecutors genuinely do not have the evidence to prove the case?

-That was really the main argument that we had.
-There were a number of other inconsistencies and issues with the case.
-The son was there in the house at the time that the father had supposedly punched the mother, but he hadn't really seen or heard anything.
+That was the main argument that we had.
+There were several other inconsistencies and issues with the case.
+The son was there in the house when the father had supposedly punched the mother, but he hadn't seen or heard anything.

 Inconsistencies in Victim's Testimony

-In fact, he went for a walk with the father while the mother called the police.
+He went for a walk with the father while the mother called the police.
 Why would a son do that?
 It doesn't make any sense.
-But of course, if you're in a situation where somebody is not telling the truth, then obviously you really want to make sure that the jury hears that and hears about the inconsistencies.
+But of course, if you're in a situation where somebody is not telling the truth, then obviously, you want to make sure that the jury hears that and hears about the inconsistencies.

 They're going to start to scratch their head and say, wait a minute, maybe something is not right here.
-Maybe we're not getting the right story from this woman.
-That’s really what I think that this jury determined — was that this person is not telling the truth and we're not going to find a guy guilty of a crime unless it's been proven against him.
+Perhaps we're not getting the right story from this woman.
+I think this jury determined that this person is not telling the truth, and we're not going to find a guy guilty of a crime unless it's been proven against him.

 So, he was found not guilty of domestic violence.
 He walked out of there.
-He was able to get his gun rights back, and obviously, he was able to lead his life in a successful way, and that's the way we want it when somebody says they're innocent and goes to trial.
+He was able to get his gun rights back, and obviously, he was able to lead his life successfully, and that's the way we want it when somebody says they're innocent and goes to trial.
 Hedding Law Firm is a top-ranked criminal defense lawyer in Los Angeles, and we offer a free case consultation by phone or use our contact form.